Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

     </details>

 26. A company needs to host a big data application on AWS using EC2 instances.
 Which of the following AWS Storage services would they choose to automatically get high throughput to multiple compute nodes?
-    - A. Amazon Elastic Block Store.
+    - A. Amazon Elastic Block Store.[attached to single ec2]
     - B. AWS Storage Gateway.
     - C. Amazon Elastic File System.
+      [Ideal for big data, analytics, Multiple EC2 instances can access it concurrently and its fully managed]
     - D. S3.

     <details markdown=1><summary markdown='span'>Answer</summary>